featherbear/tutoring-unsw-21t2-cs6447/.slidesData/content/week7.md

 Faster than a global cache!

-By default: limit of 7 chunks.
+Arbitrarily sized bins that have a limit of 7 chunks (by default).
 If 7 chunks have been free'd, tcache won't be used

+Note: `calloc` doesn't use the tcache

 {{% /section %}}